Ceyron/apebench/README.md

 [ETDRK](https://www.sciencedirect.com/science/article/abs/pii/S0021999102969950)-based
 methods for semi-linear partial differential equations on periodic domains.
 This covers a wide range of dynamics.
-For the most common scenarios, a unique interface using normalized (non-dimensionalized) coefficients can be used.
+For the most common scenarios, a unique interface using normalized (non-dimensionalized) coefficients or a difficulty-based interface (as described in the APEBench paper) can be used.
 The second (2) component is given by `PDEquinox`.
 This library uses `Equinox`, a JAX-based deep-learning framework, to implement many commonly found architectures like convolutional ResNets, U-Nets, and FNOs.
 The third (3)